mvillafuertem/scala-1/topics/foundations/helloworld.md

 The message, `end of statement expected but string literal found`, tries to indicate the problem: that a string was found in the source code, in an unexpected position.
-This might not be the clearest explanation of the problem, but it should help: we need to put paretheses around the string literal in order for it to be _applied_ to the method `println`.
+This might not be the clearest explanation of the problem, but it should help: we need to put parentheses around the string literal in order for it to be _applied_ to the method `println`.
 Simply juxtaposing the string next to the method name is not valid syntax!

 ## Programs